zjandali/search/README.md

 # Academic Search

-This repository contains the a Search project, designed to run a local web service for querying and managing academic resources.
+This repository contains the a Search project, designed to run a local web service for querying and managing academic resources using weaviate vector db.
 Follow the instructions below to get started with setup, running the application, and using the API.

 ## Setup